MarynaPR/24-chains/README.md

 - As a user when I go to the website, I am presented with a log in or sign up page.
 - As a user when I search for a specific course by city, then I am presented with a list of courses with a brief description including name of the course, number of holes, par and year course was established.
 - As a user I can post reviews and save my favorite courses.
- - As a user on my profile page I am presented with  with `about me` section and courses by categories:  favorite, saved and reviewed.
+ - As a user on my profile page I am presented with  with `about user` section and courses by categories:  favorite, saved and reviewed.
 - As a user when I go to the home page I see the list of all members, their score and the course they played.
 - As a user I can log out.